jupyter-book/mystmd/docs/integrating-jupyter.md

 ## Quick setup options

-MyST uses `thebe` for Jupyter connectivity which can be enabled using default settings by adding a single key `jupyter: true` (or `thebe: true`) to the project frontmatter in your `myst.yml` file.
+MyST uses a library called `thebe` for Jupyter connectivity which can be enabled using default settings by adding a single key `jupyter: true` (or `thebe: true`, `jupyter` and `thebe` are aliases) to the project frontmatter in your `myst.yml` file.

 ```{code} yaml
 version: 1